MuhammadSalman-7214/esgroadmap-platform/Scraper-PDF/Readme.md

-# Instructions for intaling required dependencies and running from terminal
+# Instructions for installing required dependencies and running from terminal

 # Take a look at crawler.cfg to set parameters